ARM-software/arm-trusted-firmware/docs/design/trusted-board-boot-build.rst

    The result of this build will be bl1.bin, fip.bin and fwu_fip.bin binaries.
-   Both the FIP and FWU_FIP will include the certificates corresponding to the Chain of Trust described in the TBBR-client document.
+   Both the FIP and FWU_FIP will include the certificates corresponding to the selected Chain of Trust.
 These certificates can also be found in the output build directory.

 --------------